El Chiringuito de Jugones: Format

 The program starts around midnight with a short editorial commentary by Josep Pedrerol, detailing the contents of the program of the day; Sandra Daz Arcas, who is the voice of the viewer, encourages audience participation through Twitter, reading comments from the program's followers.
-Next, the team of commentators who will be present that night are introduced and, as they enter the set, the tune "Vive deportivamente," from Los 2 Españoles, starts to play.
+Next, the team of commentators who will be present that night are introduced, and as they enter the set, the tune "Vive deportivamente," from Los 2 Españoles, starts to play.

 During the program, the different panelists comment and give their opinions on the different topics proposed, all set to background music that guides the viewer in the direction of the debate.
-In addition, the talk show is complemented with speeches and emotional reflections in close-up by some of the panelists, reports, interviews, summaries of the meetings, "exclusives," social networks, and sometimes live musical performances by artists little known to the general public.
+In addition, the talk show is complemented with speeches and emotional reflections in the close-up by some of the panelists, reports, interviews, summaries of the meetings, "exclusives," social networks, and sometimes live musical performances by artists little known to the general public.

 The program ends with Fernando Fu's "No sería fácil" in the background, giving way to the credits and the departure of the collaborators from the set.